shelleylwang/DeepDiveR/README.md

 # DeepDiveR
 DeepDiveR is an R package to prepare input for running DeepDive in Python.

+**Note:** The DeepDiveR package is under active developement.
+The version used in our [application note](https://doi.org/10.1101/2024.09.03.610960) is available on this [branch](https://github.com/DeepDive-project/DeepDiveR/tree/application_note).

 You can install DeepDiveR directly in an R console by using the devtools library as below.
 Make sure you have R version 4.4.1 or above installed on your computer: